platfish/ensure/README.md

 # ensure

 Java library for checking assertions during runtime.
-In comparision to Guava's Preconditions and the Validate from commons-lang ensure offers more detailed test methods and where possible, the value checked is directly returned.
+In comparison to Guava's Preconditions and the Validate from commons-lang ensure offers more detailed test methods and where possible, the value checked is directly returned.

-By using the assertions in any code, Bugs may be found earlier and with more informativ error messages.
+By using the assertions in any code, Bugs may be found earlier and with more informative error messages.

 Some examples for the possible checks: